Differential Cohomology: Categories, Characteristic Classes, and Connections: Invertible field theories

 An $H_n$-structure on a manifold $M$ induces an $H_n$-structure on $\partial M$, and we may therefore consider bordism groups $\Omega_n^{H}$ of $H_n$-manifolds, as Lashof \cite{Las63} did, and their categorified analogues: bordism $(\infty, n)$-categories $\Bord_n^H$ of $n$-manifolds with $H_n$-structure, such as the bordism categories constructed by Lurie \cite{Lur09}, Schommer-Pries \cite{SP17}, and Calaque--Scheimbauer \cite{CS19}.
 Recall that a topological field theory (TFT) is a symmetric monoidal functor {TFT|see {topological field theory}}

 where $\fC$ is some symmetric monoidal $(\infty, n)$-category.
-The $\infty$-category of TFTs is symmetric monoidal under ``pointwise tensor product:'' \begin{defn}[{(Freed--Moore \cite{FM06})}] A TFT $Z\colon\Bord_n^H\to\fC$ is \textit{invertible} if there is some other TFT $Z^{-1}$ such that $Z\otimes Z^{-1}$ is isomorphic to the trivial theory (i.e.\ the constant functor valued in $\mathbf{1}_\fC$). {invertible topological field theory|see {topological field theory!invertible}} \end{defn}
+The $\infty$-category of TFTs is symmetric monoidal under ``pointwise tensor product:'' \begin{definition}[{(Freed--Moore \cite{FM06})}] A TFT

+is \textit{invertible} if there is some other TFT $Z^{-1}$ such that $Z\otimes Z^{-1}$ is isomorphic to the trivial theory (i.e.\ the constant functor valued in $\mathbf{1}_\fC$). {invertible topological field theory|see {topological field theory!invertible}} \end{definition}

 Equivalently, $Z$ carries objects of $M$ to $\otimes$-invertible objects in $\fC$ and $k$-morphisms to composition-invertible $k$-morphisms in $\fC$ for all $k$.
 In many cases it suffices to check invertibility on a subset of objects, such as certain spheres \cite{432876} or tori \cite{SP18}.